 That is the utter insanity of such lawsuits, like the infamous one that blamed a gun manufacturer for a murder.
 Guns do not commit murders, people commit murders.
 Facetime and other smartphone applications do not cause accidents, people cause accidents.
 The fact is that it is entirely up to a person to operate any sort of equipment in a safe manner, whether it is a smartphone, a car, a crane, an aircraft, a gun or anything else.
 These are inanimate objects that cannot cause harm to anybody.
 The quicker that such completely unjustified lawsuits are banned from even reaching a court, the better.

 Beyond the technical and legal implications of the skins gambling industry, however, there is a larger moral question: if you lose money doing something illegal, do the parties who facilitated the illegal transaction bear any responsibility for your loss?
-The answer is, "of course not" and hopefully, any judge in his or her right mind will throw this lawsuit out and hopefully awards massive costs against this idiotic fool McLeod.
+The answer is 'of course not'.

 18 year old Christal McGee was behind the wheel of her father's white Mercedes and on her way home from work on a Thursday night in September 2015, when she pulled out her phone and opened the Snapchat application.
 Snapchat has a filter that allows users to record their speed of travel and she wanted to see how fast she could go.
 So McGee accelerated, then accelerated some more, reaching 113 miles per hour on a suburban road outside Atlanta where the speed limit is 55 miles per hour.